danielkuc/TheExchangeApi/README.md

 ## What it does?
 TheExchange is an app which allows users to create and managed product saved in a non relational database, product management is limited to useres with right credentials (using Auth0).
-It also implements a functioning shopping cart, which saves an Id of the cart in the session and persists the cart in a database.

 ## Technologies
  * C#